dibyendumajumdar/ravi/vscode-debugger/README.rst

 ------
 This is work in progress.
 The basic debugger is working with following features and limitations.

-* Launch a Ravi/Lua program (only programs on disk can be debugged) and stop on entry
+* Launch a Ravi/Lua program and stop on entry
 * Step through code (stepin, stepout, next all behave as stepin)
 * Continue works, but pause doesn't.
 Note that the execution is slow under the debugger.
 * Set breakpoints at line/source level
 * Only local variables are shown in the Variables window right now; number of variables displayed is limited to 120.
 * Tables are expanded to one level only - expansion limited to 120 elements
-* No recognition of Ravi specific type infrmation yet
+* No recognition of Ravi specific type information yet
-* Source generated on the fly are not tested and may not be debuggable
+* Has been tested briefly on Windows 10 and OSX so far
-* Has been tested briefly on Windows 10 and OSX so far.
+* Various hard coded limits - e.g. number of breakpoints limited to 20

 Note: This is very early days and the debugger not yet ready for real use so try at your own risk!